PyCQA/redbaron/docs/tuto.rst

 Having to deal with those separator is extremely annoying and error prone, so, RedBaron offers you an abstraction that hides all of this for you!
-You just have to deal with those list of nodes like if they were regular python list and everything will fine.
+You just have to deal with those list of nodes like if they were regular python list and everything will be fine.
 See by yourself:

 .. ipython:: python